concentricbyginkgo/measles_forecasting/README.md

-# Measles Forecasting
+# EpiFlowML
-AI-enabled measles forecasting using machine learning models.
+A Modular Framework for Standardized and Reproducible Epidemiological Forecasting
 Contact: ameadows@ginkgobioworks.com

 ## Overview